dhinesh102004/ExplicitIntent-MAD/README.md

 ## ALGORITHM:
 ```
-Step 1: Create a New Project in Android Studio
+Step 1: Open Android Stdio and then click on File -> New -> New project.
-Step 2: Working with the activity_main.xml File
+Step 2: Then type the Application name as ImplicitIntent and click Next.
-Step 3: Working with the MainActivity File
+Step 3: Then select the Minimum SDK as shown below and click Next.
-Step 4: Working with the activity_main2.xml File
+Step 4: Then select the Empty Activity and click Next.
+Finally click Finish.
-Step 5: Working with the MainActivity2 File
+Step 5: Design layout in activity_main.xml.
+Step 6: Display message give in MainActivity file.
+Step 7: Save and run the application.

 ```
 ## PROGRAM:
 ```
 /*
 Program to print the text “ExplicitIntent”.
-Developed by: DHINESH KUMAR T
+Developed by : DHINESH KUMAR T
 Registeration Number : 212221040041
 */
 ```

-#ACTIVITY_MAIN.XML
+ACTIVITY-MAIN.XML
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <androidx.constraintlayout.widget.ConstraintLayout xmlns:android="http://schemas.android.com/apk/res/android"